[VIDEO] How to Properly Size and Select a Caliper Disc Brake

 Caliper disc brakes come in many sizes and types, depending on your needs.
 W.C.
 Branham is proud to offer a wide range of industrial and vehicular caliper disc brakes – more than 300 possible model configurations.
-From active pneumatic and active hydraulic to lever mechanical actuated and spring applied brakes, you can customize the perfect product for your application.
-The key to success is proper caliper disc brake sizing.
+From active pneumatic and active hydraulic to lever mechanical actuated and spring applied brakes, you can customize disc brakes for your application.
+The key to success is proper sizing.

 Industrial caliper brakes can provide consistent control of web tension or they can provide emergency stopping power.
 Sizing these brakes can be complex, however, because you have to account for multiple application-specific variables.

 The amount of torque required for a dynamic stopping application depends on the weight of rotation mass, the radius of gyration dependent on the shape of the mass, RPM, and stopping time.
 Here’s a cheat sheet you can use for sizing spring-applied brakes.
 Once you know the amount of torque needed, check the tangential force of the caliper brake model you’re considering.
 Multiply that by the braking radius for the desired disc diameter, to see if this brake and disc combination can meet your torque requirement.

 Frequent stops accelerate wear and tear, so it is crucial that the brake disc combination you choose can adequately dissipate the heat.
 Friction pad wear life is also an important performance factor, so be sure the friction material lining and service life are adequate for your application.

 Caliper disc brake sizing for static hold applications are comparatively easy.
 All you need to know is the amount of torque to be held, then select a

 The purpose of the brakes in these applications is to provide

 We’ve Made It Easy for You to Size Caliper Disc Brakes